 Work burnout has become a severe issue.
 Employee retention statistics show that a total of 95% of HR leaders believe work burnout negatively impacts employee retention.

-Even though burnout is more prominent in larger corporations, you could still feel it even if you work at a small company you love.
+Even though burnout is more prominent in larger corporations, you can still feel it even if you work at a small company you love.
 Luckily, there are some things to do to minimize it.

 Organize The Space You Own